ACADEMIC PEER MENTORS

 Placement of which hall/apartment you live in can be tricky.
 This is because some halls and spaces are restricted by gender.
 Most residence halls and each of our two apartments communities will have either a Senior Academic Peer Mentor or Academic Peer Mentor.
 As a staff member in the APM program, you will receive a 10% discount off the rate.
 Rates without the discounts can be found on on our rates page.

 Please come to the interview with your top three preferences of halls/apartment placement.
-To learn which halls or what building style, visit our residence hall webpage.
+To learn more about our various styles of residence hall and apartments, please visit our Housing Options page.

 *All rates are subject to change.